johntitus/node-horseman/Readme.md

 #### .evaluate(fn, [arg1, arg2,...])
 Invokes `fn` on the page with `args`.
 On completion it returns a value back up the chain.
 Useful for extracting information from the page.

+### Waiting
+These functions for the browser to wait for an event to occur.
+If the event does not occur before the timeout period (configurable via the options), a timeout event will fire.

 #### .wait(ms)
 Wait for `ms` milliseconds e.g. `.wait(5000)`